 Palsgaard develops and manufactures emulsifiers, stabilisers and other ingredients for the food industry.
-Some are highly specialised, such as emulsifiers for the confectionery market.
-Our main customers are food manufacturers, but we also supply non-food manufacturers with polymer additives, personal care ingredients and products for other technical applications.
+Some are highly specialised, such as emulsifiers for the bakery and confectionery markets.
+All palm oil-based products are offered as RSPO certified.
+Our main customers are food manufacturers, but we also supply non-food manufacturers with plant-based and food-grade polymer additives, personal care ingredients and products for other technical applications.
+Palsgaard A/S has been registered as a feed producer in 2020, which offers new businesss opportunities.